Kl4rry/crust/README.md

 Update string literal be like format string.
 Add span info to ast.
 Use native path separator.
-Implement serde for value.
 Improve completion and remove \\ as escape for tokens to allow native windows paths.
 Add builtins and functions to help when calling unknown command.
 Rework defing functions to use cli parser.
+Add sub commands to cli parser.
 Add custom ls command.
+Convert statements into expressions.
+Allow expressions to be start of pipeline.

 ## Low prio todo.
 Make command pipelines lazy.